riazn/biallelic_hr/stddata__2016_01_28/README.md

     bash Somatic_all_cancers_paper_MACOS.sh ( Mac OSX)
     ###
-    With this script we process the individual maf files per cancer type, merge them and extract, all somatic calls that are LoF and those that are VUS.
+    With this script we process the individual maf files per cancer type, merge them and extract all somatic calls that are LoF and those that are VUS.